 8. Understand Load Radius

 In order to safely operate a crane, it’s vital to understand how a crane works and what forces are working against it.
 One of the most important concepts to understand is load radius, which essentially states that the further away the load is from the center of the crane, the less weight the crane can manage without tipping over or collapsing.
+The best way to find the load capacity of a crane is to consult the load chart.

 Load radius is affected by the angle of the boom as well as the length of any extensions on a telescopic crane.
 When the angle of the boom is higher (pointed more toward the sky), the load is closer to the crane’s center line and the boom can carry more weight.
 When the angle of the boom is lower (closer to level with the ground), the load is further from the center line and the boom can hold less weight.